 It is considered best practice to ensure the terms are clearly visible and there is opportunity for the user to click “I agree” to the Terms.
 Also, it is best if this “agreement” is recorded if you do eventually require taking legal action.

 As a Websites Terms and Conditions of Use needs to be unique for your business it is recommended getting a lawyer to review this document to tailor it to your business’ specific needs.

 Can I copy the terms off of my competitor?

 Although it may be useful for gathering an understanding of what your company may require, such as scope of the terms, this is definitely not recommended as this breaches copyright restrictions and can infringe on their intellectual property rights.
-It also puts you are risk of omitting or including information not relevant to your specific business.
+It also puts you at risk of omitting or including information not relevant to your specific business.

 What can I do if my terms and conditions have been breached?

 You can pursue legal action against the user who has breached the Terms and Conditions of Use on your website.
 In regards to breaches such as late payments, you can govern such breaches within your Terms and Conditions.
 In other matters, you will often require legal advice in regards to pursuing such claim, beginning with providing notice to the user who has breached the Terms.